ST7050 - Clinical Assessment of Sports Injuries (2023/24)

 2. Justify and evaluate examination and assessment procedures based on integration of relevant concepts from current literature and current practice in sports therapy.

 3. Identify, analyse and evaluate a range of sports injuries using clinical reasoning - their aetiology, pathology, mechanisms of injury, presentation and treatment options.

 4. Deliver a coherent and well-informed oral presentation within the specified time allowed.

-This module is PASS ALL COMPONENTS due to the clinical and theorectical competencies outlined by The Society of Sports Therapists to enable application for licence to practice.
+This module requires a pass (50%) in the practical assessment due to the clinical competencies outlined by The Society of Sports Therapists to enable application for licence to practice.